prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 This adds two optional properties:

 - `request.user.ext.consent`: Is the consent string required by the IAB standards.
-- `request.regs.ext.gdpr`: Is 0 if the caller believes that the user is *not* under GDPR, 1 if the user *is* under GDPR, and undefined if the caller is uncertain.
+- `request.regs.ext.gdpr`: Is 0 if the caller believes that the user is not under GDPR, 1 if the user is in GDPR-scope, and undefined if the caller is uncertain.

 These fields will be forwarded to each Bidder, so they can decide how to process them.